Uncharted Waters: Selling a New Product Robustly: The Model

-The timing of the game is as follows: \begin{enumerate}[noitemsep,topsep=0pt] \item Seller chooses a selling strategy \((p,H)\); \item Nature observes Seller's choice and chooses a distribution \(G\). \item Buyer observes the price \(p\), the posterior \(w\) realizes according to \(H\), and she also sees \(G\); she buys immediately if \(w-p \ge a\).
-Otherwise, she pays the search cost \(s\) and observes a realization of \(v\) from \(G\). \item Buyer returns to Seller to buy if \(w-p > v\). \end{enumerate}
+The timing of the game is as follows: \begin{enumerate}[noitemsep,topsep=0pt] \item Seller chooses a selling strategy \((p,H)\); \item Nature observes Seller's choice and chooses a distribution \(G\). \item Buyer observes the price \(p\), the distribution \(G\), and a posterior \(w\) drawn according to \(H\).
+If \(w-p\ge a\), she buys immediately.
+Otherwise, she pays the search cost \(s\) and observes a realization \(v\) from \(G\). \item After search, Buyer returns to Seller and buys if and only if \(w-p>v\). \end{enumerate}